-All of these variables increase exponentially with range, which means you should narrow down your shot selection as the range increases.
+All of these variables increase exponentially with range.
+You should narrow down your shot selection as the range increases.

 Over the course of this article, you may feel as though it was funneling you towards taking broadside shots at the shoulders and vitals.

-While there are other shots that are effective for some hunters with certain weapons and skill-sets, there is a reason why a huge percentage of animals are harvested every year with broadside shots.
+There are other shots that are effective for some hunters with certain weapons and skill-sets.
+But there is a reason why a huge percentage of animals are harvested every year with broadside shots.
 It is a high-percentage shot that is both effective and humane.